-14. The driver's badge issued by the licensing authority shall be displayed on the driver's person at all times when the vehicle is available for hire so that it is visible.
+14. The One driver's badge issued by the licensing authority shall be displayed on the driver's person at all times when the vehicle is available for hire so that it is visible.
+A second badge issued by the licensing authority shall be prominently displayed at all times in a position visible to passengers in the front and rear passenger seats.